Guam Typhoon Chata'an (DR-1426)

 Updates and Articles, Blogs, and News Releases

-Dededo, Guam -- In a little over three weeks since individual assistance was made available for the island of Guam, $30 million in disaster assistance has been approved.
-The following is a summary of disaster activity and various forms of assistance provided to victims of Typhoon Chata'an as of August 12th.
+Dededo, Guam -- In the first week since individual assistance was approved for the island of Guam, nearly $2 million in Disaster Housing has been approved.
+The following is a summary of disaster activity and assistance provided to victims of Typhoon Chata'an as of July 21.